Asaf Romirowsky: Works

+Romirowsky is a contributor to The Case Against Academic Boycotts of Israel.

+Views

+In 2019, Romirowsky and Miriam Elman attributed "a significant growth in the normalization of antisemitism" to the impact of the BDS movement.

+Romirowsky is a critic of Palestinian political violence.

 Romirowsky believes that UNRWA is an "anomaly within the world of refugee relief" and that it encourages the refugees it cares for towards terrorism and intransigence.

 Romirowsky favors limiting the definition of who is a Palestinian refugee so that descendants of those who fled or were expelled by Israel during the 1948 war would not be counted as refugees.
-Marouf Hasian Jr. criticizes Romirowsky by arguing that he is minimizing the existestential dangers facing the Palestinians by complaining about how UNRWA categorizes refugees.
+Marouf Hasian Jr. criticizes Romirowsky by arguing that he is minimizing the existential dangers facing the Palestinians by complaining about how UNRWA categorizes refugees.
 According to him, Romirowsky's message is that "happy and carefree generations of Palestinians don't mind being refugees, and the UNRWA revels in its role as dispenser of aid" which he thinks is false.